Skip to main content

 • New gateway command actions in gateway/daemons/command_runner.py.

-• New automation behavior in database functions/triggers.
+• New routine behavior in database functions/triggers.

 • New agent skills under template skills/.